pongrut/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 396, 405).
+In image augmentation processes, it also have a process of adding noise to inputs randomly like to forcing the network to not change the output in the wide range of inputs.
+It adds robustness against overfitting to the model.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with default learning rate, so the learning rate was not tuned manually (model.py line 447).

 #### 4. Appropriate training data